alexSysBio/Protein_concentration_equilibrium_in_yeast/README.md

 # Protein_concentration_equilibrium_in_yeast
-This notebook explains a simple mechanism of protein build-up and dilution that explains the protein concentration equilibrium in yeast lineages
+This notebook explains a simple mechanism of protein build-up and dilution that explains the protein concentration equilibrium in yeast lineages.

-Cite:
+Citation:
 <ul> Scientific Reports </ul>
 <ul> Quantitative characterization of the auxin-inducible degron: a guide for dynamic protein depletion in single yeast cells </ul>
 <ul> Alexandros Papagiannakis, Janeska J de Jonge, Zheng Zhang, Matthias Heinemann </ul>